rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 650 px
    :align: center

-   Pairwise majority margins of '*at least as good as*' rating opinions
+   Pairwise majority margins of '*at least as well rated as*' rating opinions

-Positive characteristic values, validating a global '*at least as good rated*' opinion are marked in light green (see Fig. 66).
+Positive characteristic values, validating a global '*at least as well rated as*' opinion are marked in light green (see Fig. 66).
 Whereas negative characteristic values, invalidating such a global opinion, are marked in light red.
 We may by the way notice that the best-ranked movie *mv_QS* is indeed a *Condorcet* winner, i.e. *better rated than all the other movies* by a 65% majority of critics.
 This majority may be assessed from the average determinateness of the given bipolar valued outranking digraph *g*.

 >>> print( '%.0f%%' % g.computeDeterminateness(InPercents=True) )
 65%